ny4qphil/PhantomSDR-Plus/INSTALL.md

 ```
 These settings are very important because the GUI bands and waterfall settings are created using these variables.

-Once, these are correct, you can move on to compiling the frontend (GUI).
+Once these are correct, you can move on to compiling the frontend (GUI).

 ### Compiling the Frontend: You need to follow the information here
 ```
 https://linuxize.com/post/how-to-install-node-js-on-ubuntu-20-04/#installing-nodejs-and-npm-using-nvm
 ```
-Else 'npm audit fix' and 'npm run build' will not function as should.
+Otherwise, 'npm audit fix' and 'npm run build' will not function as they should.

 To build the frontend, simply change to the frontend directory and enter the following commands :
 ```